aws-samples/aws-modernization-with-circleci/content/040_test_driven_development_and_continuous_integration/42_add_test.md

 weight: 12
 ---

-## Step 1 – Add tests to your demo app
+## Step 1 &mdash; Add tests to your demo app

 Now you will create some tests for your application.
-Navigate to the `app.test.js` file in the demo application your created in the last step and add a test:
+Go to the `app.test.js` file in the demo application you created in the last step.
+Add a test:

 ```js
 it('renders without crashing', () => {